 The human brain is a very complex and powerful biological mechanism as simulating a single second of human brain activity typically would require about 90,000 + processors.
 Despite its formidable capabilities, the human brain has many shortcomings!
 One such fault is the tendency toward cognitive biases, in which a perception of a situation, versus the facts, may take the lead in forming decisions.
-The outcomes of these subliminal blinders can be witnessed in the many instances of negative and positive bias that significantly influence corporate strategic and tactical decision-making.
+The outcomes of these subliminal blinders witness in the many instances of negative and positive bias that significantly influence corporate strategic and tactical decision-making.

 Cognitive Bias: Definition

-An individual’s construction of social reality, not the objective input, may dictate their individual behavior in the social world.
+An individual’s construction of social reality, not the objective input, may dictate their behavior in the social world.
 Thus, cognitive biases may sometimes lead to perceptual distortion, inaccurate judgment, illogical interpretation, or what is broadly called irrationality.

-Some cognitive biases are apparently adaptive.
+Some cognitive biases are adaptive.
 Cognitive biases may lead to more effective actions in a given context and enable quicker decisions when timeliness is more valuable than accuracy, as shown in heuristics.
-Other cognitive biases are as by-products of human processing limitations, resulting from a lack of appropriate mental mechanisms (bounded rationality), or simply from a limited capacity for information processing.
+Other cognitive biases are as by-products of human processing limitations, resulting from a lack of appropriate mental mechanisms (bounded rationality), or directly from a limited capacity for information processing.

 “New insights fail to get put into practice because they conflict with deeply held internal images of how the world works … images that limit us to familiar ways of thinking and acting.”